-If you are looking to do more sight-seeing, visit Harbour Island Haunted House.
+Another interesting landmark worth visiting is Harbour Island Haunted House.
 It is Harbour Island, in northwestern Eleuthera.
 According to legend, the mansion served as the home of a wealthy family until, one day, the family vanished in the 1940's.
 Over the years the mansion was left alone.

 NAVFAC Base: Adventurous guests willing to make the journey are able to explore the abandoned military complex.
 With buildings in ruins and various items still littering the floor.

 Glance through the chart below to learn more about historical sites on Eleuthera.

 |--||0.1 mi.
 West-Southwest of Central Dunmore Town||Harbour Island|

 |Big Tree at Palmetto Point||--||1.3 mi.
 North-Northeast of Central South Palmetto Point||Eleuthera|